NeverWitness/tech-fee-system/README.md

 This repository is currently under active construction.
 Structure, documents, and explanations may continue to evolve as the framework is refined.

-It is recommended to read through [Documentation Notes](docs/en-US/index.md).
+It is recommended to read through [https://neverwitness.github.io/tech-fee-framework/en/](https://neverwitness.github.io/tech-fee-framework/en/).

 ---